jsleocadio/IMD0188-APRENDIZADO_DE_MAQUINA/README.md

 ## Identification & Affiliation

-Jefferson dos Santos Leocadio and Yuri Iohanssen Ribeiro Damasceno are currently pursuing a postgraduate degree in Information Technology at the Federal University of Rio Grande do Norte (UFRN).
-As part of their academic journey, they enrolled in the course "Machine Learning"[IMD0188] taught by Professor Daniel Sabino.
+Jefferson dos Santos Leocadio and Yuri Iohanssen Ribeiro Damasceno are postgraduate students in Information Technology at the Federal University of Rio Grande do Norte (UFRN).
+As part of their studies, they are enrolled in the course "Machine Learning" (IMD0188), instructed by Professor Daniel Sabino.

 ## Introduction

-Introduction to Machine Learning.
-Data Classification: classification problems; classification algorithms; classification validation; classifier committees.
-Notions of cluster analysis and multi-label learning.
-Applications.

-# Final Project

-## Introduction

-The Regional Electoral Court of Rio Grande do Norte (TRE-RN) uses the GLPI ("Gestionnaire Libre de Parc Informatique") system to manage its IT assets, problem tracking and service center.
-Currently, there is a department that analyzes all support tickets and classifies them, if this has not been done by the user, so that they can reach the responsible location.
-Failure to classify the tickets properly leads to longer wait times, resulting in a customer who is unable to actively perform their activity.
+The Regional Electoral Court of Rio Grande do Norte (TRE-RN) employs the GLPI ("Gestionnaire Libre de Parc Informatique") system for IT asset management, problem tracking, and service desk operations.
+A department is responsible for reviewing and classifying support tickets if users have not done so, ensuring they are directed to the appropriate team.
+Improper classification can lead to increased response times, hampering users' ability to perform their tasks efficiently.
+This project aims to optimize the classification process using machine learning models to enhance the efficiency of ticket triage and improve service delivery.

-This project consists of using classification models to optimize the efficiency of the triage sector and ensure faster service to the end customer.
-A pipeline was developed to classify the tickets descriptions by the customer.
-The dataset consists of approximately 65 thousand tickets.

 ## Pipeline

-The pipeline used  in this project consists of four steps shown in the flowchart below.
-The green boxes represent a step taken and the blue boxes represent the output artifact of that step.
+The project's pipeline comprises four main steps, as depicted in the flowchart below.
+Green boxes indicate the processes executed, while blue boxes represent the resulting artifacts at each stage.
+These steps are essential to prepare, process, and analyze the data to build and evaluate the classification models.

 ![pipeline.png](./pipeline.png)

 ## Fetch Data

-The first step involves acquiring data from the source.
-In this case, we use a database dump that contains GLPI data and recreate the database using a MariaDB container.
-From the recreated database we extract a dataset containing the tickets titles, descriptions and categories and save it to a CSV file.
+The initial step focuses on acquiring data from a GLPI database dump.
+We recreated the database environment using a MariaDB container to ensure consistency and accuracy in data extraction.
+From this setup, we extracted a dataset containing ticket titles, descriptions, and categories, which was then saved as a CSV file for further processing.

 ## Preprocessing

-This step takes the CSV file as input and cleans the data.
-The description and title columns are concatenated,punctuation and stopwords are removed, and word tokenization is performed.
-To conclude we use TF-IDV method to vectorize our tokens and create five versions of dataframes change the min_df parameter that been 0.025, 0.05, 0.01, 0.1, 0.075.
+In this preprocessing step, the CSV file is cleaned to prepare the data for modeling.
+The ticket title and description columns are concatenated, punctuation and stopwords are removed, and tokenization is performed to break text into meaningful words.
+We applied the TF-IDF (Term Frequency-Inverse Document Frequency) method for vectorization, creating five versions of the dataset by varying the `min_df` parameter (0.025, 0.05, 0.01, 0.1, and 0.075) to assess its impact on model performance.

 ## Data Segregation

-This step occurs at the end of `preprocessing.ipynb`.
-We split the datasets created at the step above about 50% to train the model and 50% to validate the model.
-After that we save all datasets in CSV files named of each parameter.
+At the conclusion of the preprocessing phase (`preprocessing.ipynb`), the datasets are split into training and validation sets, each containing 50% of the data.
+The split ensures that the model can be trained effectively and evaluated on unseen data.
+The resulting datasets are saved as CSV files, named according to their respective `min_df` parameter settings.

 ## Train

-This step receives the datasets divided in the previous step and carries out the training of k-NN and Random Forest model.
-There is the steps that we follow:
+In this step, the training datasets generated from the previous phase are used to train two machine learning models: k-Nearest Neighbors (k-NN) and Random Forest.
+These models were selected due to their effectiveness in handling classification problems.
+The following steps outline the training process and model evaluation:

 ### Evaluate accuracy with k-NN

-We use k-NN model to get the dataset with the best accuracy.
-After that, with the five train datasets that we have, the best result is the 0.01 dataset.
+The k-NN model was evaluated using accuracy as the primary metric to identify the dataset configuration that yields the best results.
+Among the five training datasets, the dataset with a `min_df` of 0.01 achieved the highest accuracy.

-### Training Models with the best dataset
+### Training Models with the Best Dataset

-We use the best dataset without changes and get the following results:
+Using the dataset identified as having the best performance (`min_df` = 0.01), we trained both the k-NN and Random Forest models without any further modifications.
+The results obtained are as follows:

 **K-Nearest Neighbors (KNN)**

-Acurácia: 0.5782
+Accuracy: 0.5782
 Recall (weighted): 0.5782

 Confusion Matrix: